movingHera/Recommended-system-for-Clothing-and-Accessories/README.md

 # Finding-similar-products

 Before starting unzip the Shorts.csv file and the procede

 check report for all methods

-Its uncompleted still working on it
+This method is very slow to so Its uncompleted still working on it to speed up

 use gpu for fasters results